Regression Smackdown: Stepwise versus Best Subsets!

 Best Subsets Regression Example

-Now, let’s use the same variables with Best Subsets regression: Stat > Regression > Best Subsets.
+Now, let’s use the same variables with Best Subsets regression: Stat > Regression > Regression > Best Subsets.
 We’ll stick with the defaults and get the following output.

 For a more detailed explanation of the model fit statistics and how to interpret them, look at the Glossary and StatGuide in Minitab’s Help menu.